2023 Michigan State University shooting: Shootings

 At 7:19 p.m.
 EST on February 13, 2023, the gunman, later identified as 43-year-old Anthony McRae, arrived at Michigan State University by bus.
 From 7:24 to 8:12, he was seen walking eastbound on Grand River Avenue and in front of the Eli and Edythe Broad Art Museum before he entered Berkey Hall on the university's campus.
 McRae entered Room 114, where Marco Díaz-Muñoz was teaching, and fired repeatedly into the classroom, hitting seven students, including Arielle Anderson and Alexandria Verner, who were fatally wounded.
 Díaz-Muñoz tried to hold the door to the classroom shut while his students took shelter and broke windows to evacuate.
 Some students escaped through the broken windows, while others stayed to help their injured classmates, putting pressure on wounds and fashioning a tourniquet from a belt.
 Díaz-Muñoz estimated that police arrived 10 to 15 minutes after the shooting.

-At 8:18, Ingham County police received a 9-1-1 call of shots being fired at Berkey Hall.
+At 8:18, Ingham County Dispatch received a 9-1-1 call of shots being fired at Berkey Hall.
 Officers were dispatched a minute later and arrived another minute later at 8:20.
 MSU officials sent an alert tweet and text.
 Students were directed to "run, hide, fight."
 A shelter-in-place order was subsequently issued.

 McRae left Berkey Hall and walked westbound along Grand River Avenue, firing a single gunshot outside the Human Ecology Building at 8:23.
-He arrived at the front of the MSU Union building at 8:24, where he killed student Brian Fraser.
+He arrived at the back, loading dock entrance of the MSU Union building at 8:24, where he killed student Brian Fraser.
 The first report of shots fired at the Union building was made at 8:26.
 At the same time, McRae left the north side of the Union, near the campus border.
 Officers responded to the Union building a minute later.
 At 8:30 and 8:31, two campuswide alerts were issued, advising people to shelter in place.
 East Lansing residents living near the campus were also asked to shelter in place.